janko/rodauth-rails/README.md

 # rodauth-rails

-Provides Rails integration for the [Rodauth] authentication framework, and configures Sequel to [reuse][sequel-activerecord_connection] Active Record's database connection.
+Provides Rails integration for the [Rodauth] authentication framework.

 ## Resources